cs-mmeza/RoboND-Perception-Project/writeup_template.md

 [matrix1]:./images/confusion_matrices.png

-This is an Udacity project for the Robotics Software Nanodegree Program. the main purpose of the project is to detect different objects with an RGB-D camera.
-The project is developed in ROS environment and uses gazebo and rviz to simulate the camera and the robot that is supposed to recognize the objects.
+**This is an Udacity project for the Robotics Software Nanodegree Program. the main purpose of the project is to detect different objects with an RGB-D camera.
+The project is developed in ROS environment and uses gazebo and rviz to simulate the camera and the robot that is supposed to recognize the objects.**

-For this simulation, the objective is to recognice eight diferent objects comming from differents "worlds" in the simulation. (sticky_notes, book, snacks, biscuits, eraser, soap2, soap, glue)
+**For this simulation, the objective is to recognice eight diferent objects comming from differents "worlds" in the simulation. (sticky_notes, book, snacks, biscuits, eraser, soap2, soap, glue)**

 ![simulation_objects][world3]

 Before we start filtering the objects, is necessary to train the SVM file to identify each object.
-We are setting up to [SVM file]() with linear kernel and the [caputure_feature]() script to spaw the objects 100 times.
+We are setting up to [SVM file](https://github.com/csilver2/RoboND-Perception-Project/blob/master/train_svm.py) with linear kernel and the [caputure_feature](https://github.com/csilver2/RoboND-Perception-Project/blob/master/capture_features.py) script to spaw the objects 100 times.

-The [features]() to recognize each object are histograms of the color with 48 bins.
+The [features](https://github.com/csilver2/RoboND-Perception-Project/blob/master/features.py) to recognize each object are histograms of the color with 48 bins.
-To train the file we run a launcher file named [robot_spawn]() which spawn each object in the gazebo environment to be recognized and captured in different positions for our SVM file, then we use this script to create confusion matrices that display the results as follows.
+To train the file we run a launcher file named ```robot_spawn.launch``` which spawn each object in the gazebo environment to be recognized and captured in different positions for our SVM file, then we use this script to create confusion matrices that display the results as follows.

 ![terminal][image6]
 ![confusion_matrices][matrix1]